Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Discussion

 \section{Discussion}

-In this work, we investigated the impact of environment heterogeneity on mutant fixation in spatially structured populations with demes on nodes of a graph.
-We considered two different regimes: frequent migrations and rare migrations.
-For frequent migrations, we demonstrated that environment heterogeneity can lead to amplification of selection, together with acceleration of mutant fixation and extinction.
+In this work, we investigated how environment heterogeneity impacts mutant fixation in spatially structured populations with demes on nodes of a graph.
+We first focused on the frequent migration regime.
+We proved that the circulation theorem remains valid to first order in heterogeneous environments.
+However, to second order, environment heterogeneity increases the fixation probability of beneficial mutants in circulations.
+In non-circulation graphs, we demonstrated that environment heterogeneity can lead to amplification of selection, together with acceleration of mutant fixation and extinction.
 This result is striking for two reasons: first, without environment heterogeneity, no amplification is possible under frequent migrations~\cite{Abbara__Frequent}.
 Second, amplifiers of selection generally slow down fixation~\cite{frean_effect_2013, hindersin_counterintuitive_2014, hindersin_exact_2016, tkadlec_population_2019, tkadlec_fast_2021}.
-We found that this simultaneous amplification and acceleration occurs in the star graph, and more strongly in the line graph.
-We showed that a key ingredient for amplification to occur is that mutants should be more favored in demes with stronger migration outflow.
-We proved that the circulation theorem remains valid to first order in heterogeneous environments: in these graphs where migrations are symmetric enough, fixation probability is the same as in an equivalent well-mixed population to first order.
-However, we also found that mutant fixation probability is increased by environment heterogeneity at second order in circulation graphs.
-Finally, in the rare migration regime, where mutant fixation or extinction in a deme is faster than migrations, we showed that environment heterogeneity can turn suppressors of selection into amplifiers.
+We found that this simultaneous amplification of selection and acceleration occurs in the star graph, and even more strongly in the line graph.
+We identified a key condition for amplification: mutants must be more favored in demes with stronger migration outflow.
+Qualitatively, individuals in a deme with strong outflow contribute more to next generations.
+Thus, a fitness increase in this deme helps mutants more than in other demes, contributing to amplification of selection.
+Under this condition, amplification can occur for deleterious as well as beneficial mutants and persists in large graphs.
+It also exists in more general graphs, including fully connected graphs with one special deme and all connected graphs with five nodes that are not circulations.
+Nevertheless, the most generic effect of spatial structure on mutant fixation remains suppression of selection, as in homogeneous environments~\cite{Abbara__Frequent}, since specific conditions on migration and environment are required to obtain amplification.
+Finally, in the rare migration regime, where mutant fixation or extinction in a deme is faster than migrations, environment heterogeneity can turn suppressors of selection into amplifiers.